Martynas Pocius: Žalgiris Kaunas (2013–2014)

 Pocius returned to Žalgiris Kaunas in August 2013, signing a one-year deal.
 Pocius played solidly in the EuroLeague, helping the team reach the Top 16 stage despite suffering from injuries in the Top 16.
 Pocius finished the EuroLeague season averaging 10.8 points per game and helped Žalgiris Kaunas win the LKL championship, beating Lietuvos rytas Vilnius in the semifinals, and Neptūnas Klaipėda in the finals.
 Pocius left Žalgiris Kaunas in July 2014.

 Galatasaray (2014–2015)

 On 20 August 2014, Pocius officially signed a 1+1 contract with the Turkish team Galatasaray Istanbul.
 He averaged 6,2 points in the Euroleague competition.

 Žalgiris Kaunas (2015–2017)

 On 29 July 2015, Pocius returned to Žalgiris Kaunas, signing a 1+1 contract.
 After a difficult season where Pocius struggled with injuries and playing, and helping Žalgiris Kaunas to another LKL championship, he was loaned to UCAM Murcia.

 On 16 June 2017, Pocius announced his retirement from professional basketball being just 31 years old due to injuries and pain he suffered while exercising.

 Post-playing career

 Shortly after retiring Pocius joined the Denver Nuggets of the National Basketball Association (NBA) as a basketball operations associate in August 2017.
 On 15 February 2019, Pocius signed a multi-year contract extension with the Nuggets.

+On August 28, 2025, Pocius left the Nuggets to serve as the deputy general manager for Real Madrid of the Liga ACB and EuroLeague.